All Episodes

 My God, this thing is just loaded.

-There's a line that I can utter for every sentence I'm reading here.
+There's a line that I could utter for every sentence I'm reading here, but I shall refrain and move on with the story.

 During the study, participants filled in psychological questionnaires, which researchers used to assess a range of issues, including whether they had a positive outlook and whether there were any mental health problems.